SoulflareRC/django-aniref/README.md

 in the frontend directory.
 Then visit `http://127.0.0.1:3000` for the app.
 You can also visit flower at `http://127.0.0.1:5555` to monitor the celery tasks.
+Don't forget to modify `.env.example` under both backend and frontend folders and save them as `.env`.